albar965/albar965.github.io/index.md

 The program can generate an **ATS route description** from flight plans and vice versa where the output is widely configurable.

-A cycle 1801 database courtesy of Navigraph is included in the download and includes navaids, airways, airspaces, procedures and more.
-The **navigation data can be updated by the Navigraph FMS Data Manager**.

 Display of clients and centers of **VATSIM, IVAO, PilotEdge** and custom online networks.